 \subsubsection{Sensitivity of the $TE_{011}-TM_{020}$ mode pair}

-In this work we implement the $TE_{011}-TM_{020}$ mode pair where the frequency of the $TM_{020}$ readout mode is first order insensitive to the tuning mechanism, and is stationary at 8.99 GHz, while the background mode is tuned between 8.70 to 8.72 GHz to search for axions from 270 MHz to 290 MHz.
+In this work we implement the $TE_{011}-TM_{020}$ mode pair where the frequency of the $TM_{020}$ pump mode is first order insensitive to the tuning mechanism, and is stationary at 8.99 GHz, while the readout mode is tuned between 8.70 to 8.72 GHz to search for axions from 270 MHz to 290 MHz.
 For these tuning ranges $\xi_{01}=$-0.437 and $\xi_{10}$ varies from -0.451 to -0.449.